 Landmines are a hazard in the north-east border areas of Albania.

-- Avoid entering locations that display landmine or unexploded ordnance warning signs.
+- Avoid entering locations displaying landmine or unexploded ordnance warning signs.

 - Seek information from local authorities if you are unsure.